MayroseLab/Panoramic/README.md

 # Panoramic
-A package for constructing eukaryotic pan-genomes
+Panoramic is a package for constructing eukaryotic pan-genomes.
-<--- UNDER CONSTRUCTION - DO NOT USE YET--->
+Please visit the [Panoramic wiki](https://github.com/MayroseLab/Panoramic/wiki) for all setup and usage documentation.